p-hzamora/FluentValidation/docs/advanced.md

 ## Customizing the Validation Exception

-If you use the `ValidateAndThrow` method to [throw an exception when validation fails](start.html#throwing-exceptions) FluentValidation will internally throw a `ValidationException`.
+If you use the `validate_and_throw` method to [throw an exception when validation fails](start.html#throwing-exceptions) FluentValidation will internally throw a `ValidationException`.
 You can customzie this behaviour so a different exception is thrown by overriding the `RaiseValidationException` in your validator.

 This simplistic example wraps the default `ValidationException` in an `ArgumentException` instead: